 As more and more hunters have started using muzzleloaders, the major ammunition manufacturers have devoted additional time, money, and energy towards developing good quality muzzleloader bullets.
 While there is absolutely nothing wrong with using a plain old round ball or an old school conical bullet, there are plenty of other choices available for hunters who want to hunt with the absolute best muzzleloader bullets possible.
 Though regulations vary from place to place, no matter what or where in North America you hunt, there is likely something that will work well for you on the list below of 10 of the best muzzleloader bullets currently available on the market.

-Before we begin, you should be aware that depending on the rifling twist (which can vary from model to model), the exact bore size of your muzzleloader (which can vary slightly from rifle to rifle), and the amount and type of propellent you use, you’ll likely discover your muzzleloader prefers some bullets but not others.
+Before we begin, you should be aware that depending on the rifling twist (which can vary from model to model), the exact bore size of your muzzleloader (which can vary slightly from rifle to rifle), the amount and type of propellent, and the specific muzzleloader primer you use, you’ll likely discover your muzzleloader prefers some bullets but not others.

 With all that in mind, I highly advise buying a couple different types of muzzleloader bullets and testing them out at the range before hunting season to see how they perform in your specific muzzleloader.
 At least when you’re first getting started, try shooting some muzzleloader bullets made by the same company that manufactured your muzzleloader.
 For instance, Thompson Center bullets tend to shoot very accurately out of a Thompson Center muzzleloader.
 The same goes for PowerBelt bullets and CVA muzzleloaders, etc.